Pet Guide Daily

 How to play?

-• Arm yourself with goodies.
+- Arm yourself with goodies.
 Collect three or four friends (or family members) and distribute a few sweets among them.
 Instruct them to explore the fenced-in area’s various regions.

-• Begin by joyfully shouting the name of your pet.
+- Begin by joyfully shouting the name of your pet.
 Reward them with nice food when they approach you.
 Following that, a friend – preferably not nearby – should begin calling the dog until they react.

-• Reward the puppy for a job well done with a reward.
+- Reward the puppy for a job well done with a reward.
 Repeat until each person has successfully gotten the dog to come to them.

 6. Play Fetch with your Beagle

 Summer heat is brutal on beagles, which is why fetching in the sprinkler is the ideal activity because it keeps your dog cool as they play.
-Aim your tosses so that your dog must traverse the fan of water to retrieve to give this traditional activity a new dimension.
+Aim your tosses so that your dog can traverse the fan of water to retrieve to give this traditional activity a new dimension.
 While not all beagles are born with the ability to recover, the majority can learn to love it.
 First, teach fetch to your Beagle by teaching him some simple cues such as take it and dump it.

 How to teach your Beagle to fetch?

-• Hold the toy out to your Beagle in your outstretched palm and ask it to “hold.”
+- Hold the toy out to your Beagle in your outstretched palm and ask it to “hold.”
 If it does, click/praise and reward her with goodies.
 It is acceptable if she does not take the toy; practice the above-mentioned “hold” abilities a bit more.

-• When your Beagle successfully retrieves the toy from your outstretched hand, place it in front of her on the floor.
+- When your Beagle successfully retrieves the toy from your outstretched hand, place it in front of her on the floor.
 Request that your beagle “hold” the toy and instantly praise/click when she does.
 This is where progressing slowly with your “hold” signal will pay off in terms of your dog being able to generalize the ability to a new place.
 At this stage, you may begin using your new vocal cues such as “get it” or “fetch.”

-• When your Beagle regularly picks up and holds the toy, begin gradually moving the toy away from you.
+- When your Beagle regularly picks up and holds the toy, begin gradually moving the toy away from you.
 Begin with the toy directly next to you.

-• Increase the difficulty/distance away from you.
+- Increase the difficulty/distance away from you.
 The toy begins extremely slowly, barely a few inches at a time.
 Instead of starting with the toy next to you and instantly moving it across your yard, the aim is to break the retrieval down into tiny little behaviors that allow your dog to succeed (which will be too much for a dog just learning the skill.)

-• Increase the distance your Beagle must go to get the toy.
-As your Beagle acquires comprehension of the game, you may alternate between asking your Beagle to retrieve a toy you have put away from you and throw the item.
+- Increase the distance your Beagle must go to get the toy.
+As your Beagle acquires comprehension of the game, you may alternate between asking your Beagle to retrieve a toy you have put away from you and throwing the item.
 It is a good idea to change the type of item you want your Beagle to fetch, so practice with balls, plush toys, and rope toys, among others.

 7. Play Keep Away with your Running Beagle